-Disney has become a global presence not exclusively through its theme parks but also through its many other enterprises, such as its movies, television shows, and cable television network.
-Of greater relevance to the concerns of this book are the Disney stores that are found in innumerable shopping malls and on-line; Club Disney (entertainment centers for children); Radio Disney (a children's radio network); the new Disney Cruise Line; Disney's ownership of ABC, ESPN, the Anaheim Angels Major League Baseball team and the Anaheim Mighty Ducks National Hockey League team; the Disney Catalog; and even the Disney Credit Card.
-All of these are employed synergistically to sell one another in a tightly integrated system that ultimately sells the Disney name and yields huge profits.
-Disney theme parks are revolutionary in many senses, but perhaps above all they are part of a "selling machine" capable of marketing Disney to an unprecedented degree.
+Disney has become a global presence not only through its many products (chairman and chief executive officer [CEO] Michael Eisner claimed that worldwide more than 1 billion people had used a Disney product in a given month18) and theme parks but also through its many other enterprises, such as its movies (Walt Disney Studios, among others), television shows (Disney Channel), and cable television network.
+Of greater relevance to the concerns of this book are the 201 Disney stores that are found in innumerable shopping malls and online; Radio Disney (a children's radio network); Disney Mobile (wireless phones, although not yet in United States); the Disney Cruise Line; Disney's ownership of ABC, ESPN (expanded now to include ESPN2, ESPN Classic, ESPNEWS), the Anaheim Angels Major League Baseball team and the Anaheim Mighty Ducks National Hockey League team; Disney publishing (the world's largest publisher of children's books); Disney theatrical producing live stage musicals in several locales throughout the world; the Disney Catalog; and even the Disney Credit Card.
+All of these are employed synergistically to sell one another in a tightly integrated system that ultimately sells the Disney brand name and yields huge profits.
+Disney in general, and its theme parks in particular, are revolutionary in many senses, but perhaps above all they are part of a "selling machine" capable of marketing Disney to an unprecedented degree.
+19 And Disney is currently adding to this machine through the acquisition of Fox Family (U.S.) and Fox Kids (Europe, Latin America).
+Said Eisner, "It is virtually impossible to travel anywhere in the world and not see someone wearing a piece of clothing adorned with Mickey's smiling face."20

-Disney's power is also reflected in the role it has played in the resuscitation of the area around Times Square and 42nd Street in New York City.17 Prior to Disney's arrival, this area was all but dead as a commercial center, dominated by peep shows and street hustlers.
-In fact, Rolling Stone dubbed 42nd Street "the sleaziest block in America."18 Many previous high-profile efforts to rebuild the area never got off the ground.
-But in 1993 Disney agreed to invest \$8 million in the renovation of the New Amsterdam Theater to serve as a site for Broadway productions of Disney shows.
+Disney is a potent force, and its power is reflected in the 2003 opening of the acclaimed Disney Concert Hall in Los Angeles (with a startling design by legendary architect Frank Gehry) and the central role it played in the resuscitation of the area around Times Square and 42nd Street in New York City.21 Prior to Disney's arrival, this area was all but dead as a commercial center, dominated by peep shows and street hustlers.
+In fact, Rolling Stone dubbed 42nd Street "the sleaziest block in America."
+Many previous high-profile efforts to rebuild the area never got off the ground.
+But in 1993 Disney agreed to invest what is for them the paltry sum of \$8 million in the renovation of the New Amsterdam Theater to serve as a site for Broadway productions of Disney shows.
 In addition, a Disney Store was opened.
-Because of the luster of the Disney name, theme restaurants, a twenty-five-screen movie theater, a Virgin Mega-Store, Starbucks, and a hotel and entertainment complex soon followed.
-The result is that Times Square has been revived as a means of consumption and a business center and it may well serve to revivify other areas of New York City.
-For its part, Disney gained more stature and a theater as yet another means to sell itself and its products.
+Because of the luster of the Disney name, theme restaurants, a 25-screen movie theater, Madame Tussaud's wax museum, B.B.
+King Blues Club, a

+Virgin Mega-Store, Starbucks, and major hotels (Westin New York, Times Square Hilton), among others, have since opened in this area.
+The result is that Times Square has been revived as a consumption and business center, and it may well serve to revivify other areas of New York City.
+For its part, Disney gained more stature and a theater, yet another means of consumption and way of selling itself and its products.